RelativityMC/VMP-fabric/README.md

 A Fabric mod designed to improve server performance at high playercounts.

-**VMP is still in early development and things are expected to break.
+**VMP is still in early development and things may break.
 Please report any issues to our issue tracker.**

 ## So what is VMP?
 Very Many Players, or VMP for short, is a Fabric mod designed to improve general server performance at high playercount